 If you familiarize yourself with test material beforehand, you’ll be able to identify these cleverly worded questions.
 Remember, every right answer adds to your score, so always try to minimize your mistakes whenever possible.

 Through our instructor-led test prep programs at KD College Prep, we teach logical, effective strategies to help students efficiently analyze and answer questions on these exams.
 In our verbal lessons, we teach 50 strategies that students can then apply to the test.
 These strategies show students how to improve reading speed, annotate helpful details, and eliminate weak answer choices.

 While there are recurring patterns and question types that students can master with our prep courses, it can take time for a student to grow his or her own proficiency in these areas.
-This is one of the reasons we recommend getting started with test prep in 9th or 10th grade (as 11th grade is the big testing year for most students).
+This is one of the reasons we recommend starting test prep in 9th or 10th grade (as 11th grade is the big testing year for most students).